“do you have any tips for today?”

 Have you ever met anybody who has made a consistently long-term profit over a period of years from horse racing tips?

-In this blog post, I’m going to attempt to unravel the reason that no better make a long-term profit from horse racing tips.
+In this blog post, I’m going to unravel the reason that almost no bettors make a long-term profit from horse racing tips.

 In the process of doing this, I hope that you see that on this route is only going to end up one way for you.
 And that is not a way which is going to see you profit, or find long-term success.